-- We value your input!

-- While Airmen are not required to involve their leadership when seeking assistance, the AFAS section may request your help in making a judgement on the need for assistance - particularly if the case is unusual or requires an exception to policy.
+- We value your input your insight is important to thoughtful decision making. - ★ While Airmen are not required to involve their leadership when seeking assistance, the AFAS section may request your help in making a judgement on the need for assistance particularly if the case is unusual or requires an exception to policy.

-- Your input can tip the scales!

-D. SUMMARY OF EMERGENCY ASSISTANCE GUIDELINES
+SUMMARY OF EMERGENCY ASSISTANCE GUIDELINES

-AFAS guidelines for giving Emergency Assistance, to include approval limits, are meant to keep assistance consistent and fair among AF bases worldwide, yet allow flexibility in covering a broad range of unique situations.
+AFAS guidelines for giving Emergency Assistance, to include approval limits, are meant to keep assistance consistent and fair among AF base installations worldwide, yet allow flexibility in covering a broad range of unique situations.
 AFAS Headquarters will respond quickly when a section needs a higher level of approval or otherwise seeks guidance and advice.

-E. FINANCIAL ASSISTANCE
+FINANCIAL ASSISTANCE

 The intent of financial assistance is to stabilize an emergency situation.
-It is not intended to be a long-term remedy when spending continues to exceed the budget.
+It is not intended to be a long-term remedy when spending continues to exceed a budget.
 Emergency assistance may be provided as a no-interest loan or grant.
-Our standard assistance usually involves getting an understanding of the problem to include a review of the sources of debt and the family budget.
+Our standard assistance usually involves gaining an understanding of the problem to include a review of the sources of debt and the family budget.
 The resulting support is a no-interest loan, a grant, or a combination of the two.
-We also provide an expedited no-interest loan known as the "Falcon" loan.
-The Falcon loan offers a streamlined process requiring minimum paperwork and is very targeted.
-Our experience is the Falcon loan has become a key method of solving a problem before it gets bigger.
+We also provide an expedited no-interest loan known as the "Falcon Loan".
+The Falcon Loan offers a streamlined process requiring minimal paperwork and is very targeted.
+Our experience is the Falcon Loan has become a key method of solving a problem before it gets bigger.

-1. ELIGIBILITY
+ELIGIBILITY

-- Active duty Air Force members and their dependents. - Air National Guard and Air Force Reserve personnel on extended active duty for more than 15 days under Title 10 USC (assistance is limited to emergencies incidental to, or resulting from, member's active duty tour). - Retired Air Force members and their dependents. - Dependent spouses and dependent-aged children of deceased Air Force personnel (who died on active duty or in retired status). - Falcon Loan: Available on Air Force bases with an Airman & Family

-Readiness Center to:

-- Active duty Air Force personnel (including spouse with POA) - Air Force Reserve and Air Guard members activated under Title 10 USC for more than 15 days
+- \ Active duty Air Force members and their dependents. - ★ Air National Guard and Air Force Reserve personnel on extended active duty for more than 15 days under Title 10 USC (assistance is limited to emergencies incidental to, or resulting from, member's active duty tour). - ★ Air National Guard personnel on Title 32 USC 502(f) Active Guard Reserve (AGR) orders - \Retired Air Force members and their dependents. - ★ Dependent spouses and dependent-aged children of deceased Air Force personnel (who died on active duty or in retired status). - ★ Falcon Loan: Available on Air Force bases with an Airman & Family Readiness Center to: - Active duty Air Force personnel (including spouse with POA) - Air Force Reserve and Air Guard members activated under Title 10 USC for more than 15 days - Air National Guard personnel on Title 32 USC 502(f) Active Guard Reserve (AGR) orders

-2. BASIC OPERATING PRINCIPLES
+BASIC OPERATING PRINCIPLES

-In a regulated world we would like to describe every situation and what policy should be applied.
-Of course that is impossible, so the need for common sense and good judgement is paramount.
+In a regulated world, we would like to describe every situation and the policy that should be applied.
+Of course, that is impossible, so the need for common sense and good judgement is always paramount.